dreamineering/business-administration/docs/business-fundamentals/marketing/README.md

 - Are you easy to stop off at?
 - Could you be doing more to encourage this?
-- Could you offer more for those that can make single visit?
+- Could you offer more for those are transiting through?